ovh/docs/pages/cloud/private-cloud/federation/guide.en-gb.md

 ### Authorise an Active Directory user to access your Hosted Private Cloud

-Now that your VMware cluster is connected to your active directory, you can add users from that directory to connect to your VMware cluster.
+Now that your VMware infrastructure is connected to your Active directory, you can add users from that directory to connect to your VMware cluster.

 Click `Import User`{.action}